Philosophy of pruning trees

 - Central leader: one dominant trunk all the way to the top; strong, good light penetration; difficult to reach higher branches with large trees

-- Vase shape or multiple leader: vase shape with many branches; short trunk of about 3 feet with three or four main limbs, each of which has fully filled-out secondary branches, creating an open center allowing light to reach all branches
+- Vase shape or multiple leaders: vase shape with many branches; the short trunk of about 3 feet with three or four main limbs, each of which has fully filled-out secondary branches, creating an open center allowing light to reach all branches

 - Others: include espalier and trellis

-- First dormant season: After the tree has grown through the spring, summer, and fall and into its first winter dormancy, choose three or four branches with wide (45o) crotches, looking for branches that radiate evenly around the trunk.
-Try to have at least 6” vertical distance between branches, with the lowest branch about 15-18” above the ground.
+- First dormant season: After the tree has grown through the spring, summer, and fall and into its first winter dormancy, choose three or four branches with wide (45-degree) crotches, looking for branches that radiate evenly around the trunk.
+Try to have at least 6 inches vertical distance between branches, with the lowest branch about 15–18 inches above the ground.
 Cut off the vertical stem just above the top one.
 (If there are fewer than three good branches, head cut the vertical stem and choose the remaining scaffold branches during the next dormant season.)

 - Third dormant season: Now is the time to thin surplus shoots and branches.
-Select the strongest and best-placed terminal shoot near the tip of each scaffold branch, as well as 4-6 other side shoots on each scaffold (branch).
+Select the strongest and best-placed terminal shoot near the tip of each scaffold branch, as well as four to six other side shoots on each scaffold (branch).
 Leave the short weak shoots that grow straight from the trunk, to shade it and help produce food for the tree.

 Should I remove my big old apple tree?

-Keep it if it has sentimental value, produces good fruit, shades the house, houses a swing or tree house for the kids.
+Keep it if it has sentimental value, produces good fruit, shades the house, houses a swing or treehouse for the kids.
 Otherwise, remove it and replace it with several dwarf or semi-dwarf fruit trees.
-The ideal tree for the home orchard is 5-10 feet, because at that height, you are best able to prune, spray, thin and harvest.
+The ideal tree for the home orchard is 5–10 feet; at that height, you are best able to prune, spray, thin and harvest.

 (See also EC 1005, Pruning to Restore an Old Apple Tree)